Triacontagonal proofs of the Bell-Kochen-Specker theorem: The 120-cell

 \section{The 120-cell}

 The 120-cell is a four-dimensional regular polytope with 600 vertices lying on the surface of a 3-sphere.
-It has 300 rays that form 675 bases, with each ray occurring in nine bases, so its ray-basis symbol is $300_{9}-675_{4}$. \\
+Its vertices come in antipodal pairs, so it has 300 rays.
+The rays form 675 bases, with each ray occurring in nine bases, so the ray-basis symbol of this polytope is $300_{9}-675_{4}$. \\

-The triacontagonal projection arranges the rays at the vertices of twenty concentric regular pentadecagons, sixteen of which lie in pairs on eight different circles and four of which lie on circles of their own.
-Following Chilton\cite{Chilton}, we label the pentadecagons by the letters A through L in order of decreasing circumradius, but add subscripts to eight of the letters to distinguish between pentadecagons lying on circles of the same radius; see Table 5 for the numbering of the rays and their coordinates in the plane of the projection. \\
+The Kochen-Specker diagram obtained from the triacontagonal projection arranges the rays at the vertices of twenty concentric regular pentadecagons, sixteen of which lie in pairs on eight different circles and four of which lie on circles of their own.
+Following Chilton\cite{Chilton}, we will label the pentadecagons by the letters A through L in order of decreasing circumradius, but add subscripts to eight of the letters to distinguish between pentadecagons lying on circles of the same radius.
+The numbering scheme we use for the rays is shown in Table 6.
+The main difference from the 600-cell is that there are now pairs of pentadecagons on a common circumcircle, with the vertices of one interleaving those of the other.
+In such cases, we let the numbers increase all the way around one pentadecagon before we let them increase around the other (see Table 6 for details). \\

-The 675 bases of the 120-cell fall into forty five orbits of fifteen bases each.
-Table 6 lists one generator for each orbit, along with their basis profiles.
-Most profiles have only one orbit associated with them, but two of them have three each.
-Four of the generators, namely, those labeled $j,q,r'$ and $s'$, directly give $30_2-15_4$ parity proofs.
-This can be seen simply from their basis profiles, listed to their left, since each has the rays of two pentadecagons occurring twice over its fifteen bases.
-However there are many other parity proofs that can be constructed by combining the generators in Table 6, and we now discuss how that can be done. \\
+The 675 bases\footnote{If one calculates the bases using triacontagonal coordinates, then the generators in Table 7 can be picked out very easily.} of the 120-cell fall into forty five different orbits of fifteen bases each.
+Table 7 lists one generator for each orbit, along with its basis profile.
+Most generators have a unique profile, but there are two sets of three generators that each have a common profile.
+All the generators give rise to distinct orbits, irrespective of whether they share a profile with others or not. \\

+Four of the generators in Table 7, namely, the ones labeled $j,q,r'$ and $s'$ give rise to $30_2-15_4$ parity proofs.
+However it is possible to obtain a large number of other proofs by combining the generators in Table 7 suitably, and we proceed to show how this can be done. \\